craftninja/gschool-blog/source/2014-10-27-git-config.html.markdown

     $ git config --global alias.<alias_name>=<full git command with appropriate flags and spacing>

-May I STONGLY suggest that you make sure you are NOT overwriting and existing git command with a poorly chosen alias name, and also TEST the full git command to make sure you are not making a typo or forgetting a flag for your new alias.
+May I STONGLY suggest that you make sure you are NOT overwriting an existing git command with a poorly chosen alias name, and also TEST the full git command to make sure you are not making a typo or forgetting a flag for your new alias.
 Once again, to check all your git config global variable settings, run:

     $ git config --global -l